What is a Sound Designer?

 Reading the script

-Before I knew what a sound designer was, I had aspirations of becoming a theatre director/writer/dramaturg.
+Before I knew what a sound designer was, I had aspirations of becoming a theatre director and dramaturg.
 From a young age I was enamoured with scripts and how these texts could prompt the creation of an entire imagined world onstage.
-I still love that moment of sitting down with a script for the first time and discovering the characters, stories and dramatic structure that a writer has dreamed up for us.
+I still love that moment of sitting down with a script for the first time and discovering the characters, stories and dramatic structure that a writer has dreamt up for us.

 On first reading of the script I take the text at face value.
 Not stopping to make any notes on ideas about the sound world or potential technical challenges.
 Wherever possible this first reading ideally takes place when I can read the script in one or two sittings completely uninterrupted.